khuangaf/steeve_homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Steeve Huang (Kung-Hsiang) is the Chief Technology officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
+Steeve Huang (Kung-Hsiang) is the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
 In Spring 2020, he will be attending the University of Southern California as a Master of Science in Computer Science student.